roshanthamalaka/CloudFormationLearning/Readme.md

 ![Project Screenshot](assets/DriftResults.png "Drift Detection")
 5. Then We can select a drifted resource and Click on "View Drift Result".
 This will show Expected and Actual Result.
 Then we can edit our template or discard our changes.
 ![Project Screenshot](assets/DriftActualandExpected.png "Drift Results")

+**Deletion Of Stacks**
+We can delete stack by clicking delete.
+If stacks has resource which is used by other stacks We have to delete that stacks first.
+Otherwise it will not be allowed.
+This is called circular dependcy.

+In here route table has outputs which are referenced by vpc stack.
+VPC stack has outputs which are referenced by the Route table stack.
+So if we try to delete stack this will have issue.
+For this I have to manually delete all the resources.Becareful when using cross stack reference.

+ After that to delete the stacks completely.

+1. Delete the Route Table association from vpc stack
+2. Then Delete the route table stack
+3. Then delete the VPC Stack

+In production Route Table and VPC should placed in same stack.
+I have used like this to practise import and exports